Loading Runway...

 1. Task decomposition

 Your role is broken into atomic tasks — the specific, discrete units of work that constitute what you actually do.
 Not "content creation" but the specific subtasks within it.
-Task profiles are anchored to empirical occupational data and calibrated by your input.
-Two people with the same job title will get different profiles based on how they actually spend their time.
+The decomposition is anchored to empirical occupational data and calibrated by your input, then translated into per-dimension evidence against the 71-dimension registry.
+Two people with the same job title will get different capability profiles based on how they actually spend their time and the dimensions their evidence covers.

 2. Capability evidence